aseichter2007/ClipboardConqueror/readme.md

 ```
 |||introduction|
 ```
-paste in a text field.
-Read the introduction. three pipes invokes the ai.
+paste in a text field, a big one.
+Read the introduction.
+It's jam packed with information. three pipes invokes the ai.
 If you want to skip the introduction you can get right to things like:
 ```
 |||what is an inverse square root and how is it useful.